Explorer West’s drama program is focused on:

 - Building their confidence on stage and in front of groups

 For example, many sixth grade students enter the program with little experience or knowledge about drama.
-At the end of three years, many students express and exhibit increased appreciation for theatre, are capable of working at a ninth grade level, and go on to voluntarily participate in drama programs outside of the middle school.
+At the end of three years, many students express and exhibit increased appreciation for theatre, are capable of working at a ninth and tenth grade level, and go on to voluntarily participate in drama programs outside of the middle school.

 Specifically, each student, after three years in the drama program is able to: present a monologue, tell a clear story, design for theatre (lights, sets, costumes, sound), and work in partnership with other actors.
 This comes from being in a school production every year, making choices as a group about the technical aspects of the production, and working in a clear academic sequence that is targeted to the skills of theatre.